tshaffer/chatorama/packages/chatalog/backend/scripts/promptForInitialClassification.md

 For chats with multiple turns in the same file (fileName shared across notes):

-Titles for these notes MUST be distinct
+Titles for these notes MUST be distinct.

-Differentiate titles by focusing on the unique content of each turn
+Differentiate titles by focusing on the unique content of each turn.

 Examples: